pkp/pkp-docs/learning-omp/en/review.md

 ### Send to External Review
+If you opted for an Internal Review of the manuscript, you will be able to send the manuscript to External Review next.
 The external review stage follows the same workflow as the internal review stage.
 Repeat the same steps to complete the external review process.
-For detailed instructions, see [link: The Internal Review Stage: Assign Internal Reviewers and Make an Editorial Decision].

-The external review process can be initiated at the end of the internal review process by choosing the Send to External Review or at the time of initial triage.
-Similar to the Internal Review, you will be prompted to select the submission files the author provided for inclusion in the review process, and you can optionally upload new files or revise existing files.
-Once you have selected the appropriate files, you can select to send the manuscript to external review.

-Once the External Review has been prompted on your dashboard, you will need to select reviewers.
-You can select a reviewer from the reviewers in your press, create a new reviewer, or enroll an existing reviewer from another journal within a multi-journal installation.
 Although the internal and external review stages each have their own designated sets of reviewers, you can also assign reviewers from the internal review stage in the external review stage.
 To do this, open the Add Reviewer panel, click Enroll Existing User, and type the reviewer’s name into the search field.

 ![Add reviewer panel is open to add an internal reviewer in the external review stage.
 The same reviewer’s name is typed in the search bar.](./assets/externalreview-same-reviewer-added-OMP35.png)